Friday, October 18, 2019

 The next morning, Heather drove us to the nearest supermarket to replenish our supplies and on the way, took a detour via a locally celebrated pop-up shop selling, wait for it, Maine lobster rolls!
 Our lunch, naturally!
 Those tasty rolls conjured up memories of our trip to Maine (and dodging Hurricane Earl) that’s for sure.
 This made for good “voyage” beginnings for us all.

-Except Herbert, who had made an overnight grab for a more upmarket spot under the bimini.
-Our trusty Cap’n quickly resettled him in a nearby tree (a room with a view) and judging by the insect bites covering our arms & legs, he would not starve.
+Except for Herbert, who had made an overnight grab for a more upmarket spot under the bimini.
+Our trusty Cap’n quickly resettled him in a nearby tree (a room with a view) and judging by the insect bites covering our arms & legs after, he would not starve.
 Our guests were relieved!

 Meet Herbert, boatyard friend and fellow live-aboard.